jbentzen/framer-scrollcontroller/README.md

 - It is not recommended to use ScrollController for “clicky” mousewheel scrolling due to the nature of its scrolling behavior.
 - Overlapping pins on the same layer in the same direction is not supported, use successive pinning instead.
-- Successive tweening requires the use of both `from`, `to` and `init: false` for all but the first tween.
+- Overlapping tweens on the same layer with the same properties is not supported, use successive tweening instead and define `from`, `to` and `init: false` for all but the first tween.
 - Removing tweens on a layer with remaining tweens is not supported.

 ## Releases
+- v1.0.1 - Minor optimisations
 - v1.0.0 - Initial release

 ## License